HaleyMS/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/GXK94XQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 In this image I logged in as the administrator account HaleyMS.
-While in there I was able to manage the ticket SLA, assign tickets to other agents, and resolve tickets as well.
+While in there I was able to manage the ticket SLA, assign tickets to other agents, and triage tickets as well.

 </p>
 <br />